KuthumiPepple/KuthumiPepple/README.md

 - 👋 Hi, I’m @KuthumiPepple
 - 👀 I specialize in Go and NodeJS
-- 🌱 I’m currently working as an Outreachy intern in Apache
+- 🌱 I’m currently working as an Outreachy intern at Apache
-- 💞️ I’m only interested in remote work
+- 💞️ I’d prefer remote work but I could consider working on-site under the right circumstances.
 - 📫 Email: kuthumipepple@gmail

 <!---